skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 ### Testing and building the site

-Once that's done you can spin up the website by running `hugo server` and then visiting http://localhost:1313/
+Once that's done, you can spin up the website by running `hugo server` and then visiting http://localhost:1313/

-To stop the web server, just enter the command mentioned in your command line application (for macOS its Ctrl+C).
+To stop the web server, just enter the command mentioned in your command line application (for macOS it's Ctrl+C).

 Once you've made your changes, you can build your website by running the `hugo` command.
 This will update the files within your public folder, which you can then deploy to a hosting service.